mosip/documentation/docs/wireguard-client-installation-guide.md

 # Wireguard Client Installation Guide

 ## Overview
 V3 installation uses wireguard for secure access.
-This document helps in the installation of wireguard on you machine.
+This document helps in the installation of wireguard on your machine.

 ### Steps to install wireguard
 1. Visit the [link](https://www.wireguard.com/install/) to download the wireguard installer.